SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 2
 ```

-the result is the same as `while` loop:
+the effect is the same as `while` loop:

 ```Julia
 Fs = cell(2)